brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 | Law III (source-free $\mathcal{F}$, fiber-flux charges) | A12, **with** the fiber-escape derivation the celestial geometry could not supply |
 | $\lambda = a$ (no-flux Kähler point) | superseded there and here: $\psi_0$ from the winding |

-**The specification any successor must meet.** Conditions (i)–(iii) of §0.5, *and* dielectric rather than charge coupling.
+**The specification any successor must meet.** Conditions (i)–(iii) of §0.5, *and* an unsourced fibration rather than a charge coupling.
 A 2-dimensional fiber meeting the 3-sphere in more than one point wants a 5-dimensional spatial total space; that is the honest generalization of the line-meets-$S^3$-twice picture, not a substitute for it.

 ---

 ## 14 · Differences from the neighbors

-**Versus the monopole formulation.** Same arena, gravity sector, postulate, dial; the sole change is charge $\to$ dielectric, matter source $\to$ winding.
-Endpoints $\to$ none; basins $\to$ funnels; fog $\to$ localized masses; orbitability inverted from "only trace-free" to "everything."
+**Versus the monopole formulation.** Same arena, gravity sector, postulate, dial; the sole change is that $f$ is unsourced — matter source $\to$ winding.
+Endpoints $\to$ none; basins $\to$ nothing at all; fog $\to$ localized masses; orbitability inverted from "only trace-free" to "everything."

 **Versus straight 5D GR.** Exact agreement iff matter is fiber-smeared; the flat-along-the-ray response of a localized source is the isolated new physics.

-**Versus Kaluza–Klein.** Reduction along a homothety-turned-winding rather than an isometry; graviphoton dead by theorem; the fiber field axion-like with a matter-dependent kinetic function — k-essence/disformal-adjacent, second order, ghost-free at $\varepsilon>0$ **[S]**.
+**Versus Kaluza–Klein.** Reduction along a homothety-turned-winding rather than an isometry; graviphoton dead by theorem; the fiber field axion-like (compact, winding) and unsourced.
+The distinctive addition is not the field content but the **projective postulate** on the source.

-**Versus screening theories.** Those suppress a scalar's sourcing; this abolishes sourcing and keeps refraction — closer to metamaterial optics than to modified gravity.
+**Versus screening theories.** Those suppress a scalar's sourcing with a new scale and a new tuning; here the fibration field is simply never sourced, and the one scalar that *is* sourced (the dilaton) is made harmless by a mass the winding supplies.
+Cheaper by a mechanism.

 **Versus particle dark matter.** No new species; the dark component is the quotient image of the luminous one, with distribution and ratio fixed by the topology (§12).